DataDog/hiring-engineers/answers.md

 </p>

 As part of this exercise I wanted to install the Datadog Agent on a few different systems to see how easy the agents were to install and understand the breadth of the deployment options.
+I chose some Windows systems and also Ubuntu running on VirtualBox.

 Installing agents is simple.
 By navigating to the `Integrations > Agents` page you are greeted with the below screen